lmos-ai/lmos-talk/slides.md

 <br>

 #### Decision to Innovate:
-- **Multi-tenant and omni-channel system:** A strategic move to develop a single system for multiple NatCos and channels by making use of M-APIs.
+- **Multi-tenant and omni-channel system:** Develop a single system for multiple NatCos and channels by making use of M-APIs.
 - **Multi-agent system (MAS):** Multiple LLM-based agents, each focused on a specific business domain, working together to solve customer inquiries.
 - **Highly configurable:** Every tenant can have a unique set of Channels, Agents, capabilities and knowledge sources.
 - **Objective:** Improve <span v-mark.circle.red="1">speed</span> to rollout the digital assistant to multiple NatCos: Austria and Croatia.